 Let’s assume a building has 4,000 RSF of rentable space with a 25% load factor.
 This would result in 3,000 USF (4,000 RSF / 1.25) of usable square footage.
 Simply put, this means that the building has 1,000 RSF worth of common areas.
 An investor would need to consider this when evaluating a potential investment opportunity, as the income generated per square foot (RSF) will be lower due to these common areas.

-When comparing a commercial space for lease, it’s critical to consider the total usable square footage you will occupy in relation to what you are paying rent on.
+When comparing a commercial space for lease, it’s critical to consider the total usable square footage you will occupy in relation to what you are paying rent on or have invested your capital in.
 This ratio can vary from building to building due to differences between Usable Square Feet (USF) and Rentable Square Feet (RSF).
-Because there is no industry standard of common area ratios among buildings, be sure to ask each landlord exactly how much space they factor into their calculations when renting a property.
+Because there is no industry standard of common area ratios among office buildings, be sure to ask each landlord exactly how much space they factor into their calculations when renting a property.
+Knowledge like the above is the stepping stone to creating a better future for you in commercial real estate.
 For more information regarding this topic, contact Point Acquisitions today!

 Please note that Point Acquisitions is not a tax expert or tax advisor.
 The information on our blogs and pages is for general informational purposes only and should not be relied upon as legal, tax, or accounting advice.
 Any information provided does not constitute professional advice or create an attorney-client or any other professional relationship.
 We recommend that you consult with your tax advisor or seek professional advice before making any decisions based on the information provided on our blogs and pages.
 Point Acquisitions is not responsible for any actions taken based on the information provided on our blogs and pages.